johnmcfarlane/papers/c++/contractual-disappointment.md

 ```

 Finally, the provider reserves the right to change the implementation as they choose.
-Assumptions drawn from the original definition are already false.
+Behaviour inferred from the original definition is already false.
-But they become yet more dangerous when applied to a new definition.
+But it becomes yet more dangerous when applied to a new definition.
 For example:

 ```c++
 constexpr auto number_to_letter(int number)